Diary February 18th...the mild wet weather continues.

 The Winter Garden at Stevington is a wonderful surprise of colourful stems, stands of gleaming white birches, intricate patterns on the eucalyptus trunks, large sweeps of burnished grasses, seedheads, and last but not least, the winter bulbs.
-Though I have to admit that badgers or something has diminshed my snowdrops in the winter walk.
+Though I have to admit that badgers, voles, mice, squirrels or something else has diminshed my snowdrops in the winter walk.
+However, aconites, and very early daffodils seem immune thank goodness.

 There are cheery banks of aconites in the cottage garden and all beneath the lime trees where the boundary views look down over the Ouse meadows.
 Snowdrops line the snaking path in the Winter Walk with doubles and singles to greet the visitor like miniature beacons, lighting the way.
 They are joined by winter aconites and golden daffodils, both creating pools of colour from mid February and beyond.